Lincoln Family Dentistry Emergency Dentist

 Intense or Sudden Sharp Toothache

 A severe toothache should be treated as quickly as possible, as it is often a sign of a dental infection.
-When a tooth aches constantly or spontaneously, you can assume that something more serious is happening.
+When toothaches constantly or spontaneously, you can assume that something more serious is happening.
 Learn more about how your emergency dentist can help with toothaches.
 Click image to learn more.

 Swelling or Abscess

 Although teeth are strong, they still crack, fracture, or even break.
-While some cracks are painless, others are extremely painful, especially if the crack extends down into the root.
+While some cracks can go unnoticed, others are a lot of discomfort, especially if the crack extends down into the root.
 Every crack, chip or break is different, but most are caused by trauma, grinding, or biting.
 Learn more about how your emergency dentist can help with chipped teeth.
 Click image to learn more.

 Lost Fillings and Lost Crowns